CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Method

 Now, reconsider the linear scaling motivation for an id's embedding $w$.
 Denote the weight update as $\Delta w=w_t-w_{t+1}$.
 Consider the expected update in a large batch $B'=\bigcup_{i=1}^sB_i$ with $b'=|B'|=s\cdot b$, we have

 With the assumption that $\E[\nabla L(w_{i}, x)]\approx \E[\nabla L(w, x)]$, the expected update in small batches $B_i$ is:

 For dense weight or embeddings of frequent id, the term $\prob(\text{id}_k^{\text{f}_j}\in B)$ equals $1$, making no difference to the original linear scaling rule.
-However, with an unfrequent id, it shows that the new scaling strategy should be using the same learning rate when scaling the batch size due to the following fact for unfrequent ids:
+However, with an infrequent id, it shows that the new scaling strategy should be using the same learning rate when scaling the batch size due to the following fact for infrequent ids:

 A similar discussion based on sqrt scaling motivation (see Appendix~\ref{app:sqrt}) shows that under a very strong assumption can we obtain the same conclusion.
 However, without the assumption, we cannot even choose hyperparameters maintaining the same covariance matrix after scaling the batch size.